TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1Applications.md

 ```

 ## DESCRIPTION
-This function is used query a list of supported BloxOneDDI Applications/Services
+This function is used query a list of supported Infoblox Portal Applications/Services

 ## EXAMPLES